bikemazzell/context-translator/README.md

 ## Privacy & Security

 - **100% Local:** All processing happens on your machine
-- **No External Requests:** Extension only communicates with local backend
+- **No External Requests:** Extension only communicates with localhost backend
 - **No Data Collection:** No analytics, tracking, or telemetry
 - **Cache Privacy:** Translations stored locally in SQLite database
-- **Native Messaging:** Secure communication channel between extension and backend
+- **Localhost Only:** Backend API restricted to localhost connections only

 ## Tested Models